Picture of Mia Hill

 As a rabbit owner, it’s natural to wonder if you should trim your rabbit’s hair.
 While rabbits don’t require haircuts like dogs and cats, some breeds have long and luscious coats that can get matted easily.
 Therefore, it’s important to keep your rabbit’s coat clean and healthy.

 Regular brushing and gentle grooming can help prevent mats and tangles from forming.
 If your rabbit has excessive fur, you can trim the hairs around the rear end to avoid fecal matter getting stuck to the fur.
-However, it’s essential to not cut your rabbit’s skin or fur too short, as it can cause injury and pain.
+However, it’s essential not to cut your rabbit’s skin or fur too short, as it can cause injury and pain**.**

 Overall, the best course of action is to consult your veterinarian or a professional groomer to determine if your rabbit needs a trim.